2-alchemists/krossboard-docs/content/docs/amazon-eks-installation.md

 toc = true
 +++

-On Amazon Web Services (AWS) cloud, Krossboard is designed to work as a standalone EC2 virtual machine on AWS cloud.
+On Amazon Web Services (AWS), Krossboard works as a standalone EC2 virtual machine.
-As of current version, it discovers and handles EKS clusters on a per [AWS region](https://docs.aws.amazon.com/en_us/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) basis.
+As of current version each instance of Krossboard automatically discovers and handles EKS clusters on a per [AWS region](https://docs.aws.amazon.com/en_us/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) basis.

-This guide describes steps to setup an instance of Krossboard within an AWS region.
+This guide describes step-by-step how to setup an instance of Krossboard for an AWS region.

 ## Before you begin
 To run this procedure successfully, it's assumed that: